mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 - Submitters define a specific batch size for each [workload](#workloads).
 - For example, in advance, they can determine the largest batch size without running out of memory for each workload.
-- For the [held-out workloads](#randomized-workloads), by default, this function will use the `workload_name` of the fixed workload it is based on.
 - This does not affect the _evaluation batch size_ (i.e. the batch size used during the evaluation phase), which is, by design, a quantity submitters are not allowed to change.

 ###### Optimizer state initializer